HiggstonRainbird/AoC-2021/README.md

 By the time you have won
 When you've got it to run
 I won't blame you for getting the jitters.

+### Day 16: An Ordinary Conversation

+"Ahoy!
+Is this the submarine?
+Our packets should be nigh.
+Can anybody hear us?
+Do you copy?
+Please reply!"

+"A scrambled mess was all we got
+Of data clearly hexed.
+Could you be just a bit more clear?
+We're all a bit perplexed."

+"A packet's `version` number, then it's
+`Operator`, `ID`,
+Concluded by the subpackets.
+It all is rather tidy."

+"And when we've done recursion, while more
+Obstacles befall us?
+Come on and say the matter where you couldn't simply call us?

+"Any math, we send to you,
+Or else, it'd surely bore us.
+[Class had homework](https://adventofcode.com/2020/day/18) overdue we'd hope you'd figure for us..."